 The Advisory Committee: shall be composed of the officers of the Faculty Senate, a Senator from the library, two members from each college elected by the delegation of that college prior to the April meeting, and also the Immediate Past Faculty Senate President and the Faculty Representative to the Board of Trustees (both of whom shall serve in a non-voting capacity and be excluded from serving on grievance hearings).
 The Faculty Senate President shall be the Chair of this committee.
-It shall be the function of this committee to advise the Faculty Senate President and to serve as the nominating committee for the Faculty Senate.
-In no case shall nominations by the advisory committee preclude nominations from the Senate floor.
+It shall be the function of this committee to advise the Faculty Senate President and to serve as the nominating committee for the Faculty Senate floor.
 The advisory committee shall appoint the members of the other standing committees and any special committees and shall designate the chairpersons thereof.
 The chairpersons of the standing committees shall as a rule be from different colleges.
-The advisory committee also hears grievances brought under Faculty Grievance Procedure I.